Jmz0127/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-   1. Semantic essentially gives clues to the reader of the code of what is inside of that block of code - for example, <div> doesn't say anything besides "hey, here's a block of code".
+   1. Semantic essentially gives clues to the reader of the code of what is inside of that block of code - for example, div doesn't say anything besides "hey, here's a block of code".
 This makes it non-semantic HTML.
-Whereas having <nav> clearly states what the content relates to the navigation of a page.
+Whereas having nav clearly states what the content relates to the navigation of a page.
 This makes it semantic HTML.

 2. Name two big differences between `display: block;` and `display: inline;`.

    1. Inline elements do not start on a new line and only take up as much width as necessary.
-Examples are <br> and <a>.
+Examples are br and a.
    2. Block-level elements take up full width available and has a top bottom margin.
-Examples are <div> and <p>.
+Examples are div and p.

 3. What are the 4 areas of the box model?